PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Asarah pleaded, "No. Don't crush him!"

-"Oh I say," Dimsbury said with a smile, "That *is* a good idea.
+"Oh, I say," Dimsbury said with a smile, "That *is* a good idea.
 That way it will hurt more on the way down.
 Goodbye Merchant."
 Dimsbury opened his hand.

 Boltac dropped into the bottomless pit.